Deer Park Airport (New York)

-Deer Park Airport was an airport in Deer Park in the Town of Babylon, on Long Island, in New York, United States.
+Deer Park Airport was an airport located in Deer Park in the Town of Babylon, in Suffolk County, on Long Island, New York, United States.

 Description

 Deer Park Airport opened in 1946, after approval was granted by the Town of Babylon.
 It was owned by Louis and Connie Mancuso and was situated on roughly 52 acre of land.

 The airport closed in 1974, after operating for nearly 3 decades.
 After closing, the land was sold and redeveloped.